steverusso/shum.fyi/website/content/_index.md

 > [-- u/dnale0r (27 Sep 2017)](https://archive.ph/MUpwa#selection-2065.0-2065.7)

-One day, someone launched [ShouldHaveUsedMonero.xyz](https://archive.ph/RbLTt) to chronicle more real-world impacts of Bitcoin's lack of privacy, but sadly it no longer exists.
-While there are [other resources](/other-resources/) for financial censorship and Bitcoin's fungibility issues, this site aims to aggregate the data and improve how it is presented.
+One day, someone launched [ShouldHaveUsedMonero.xyz](https://archive.ph/RbLTt) to chronicle more real-world examples of the lack of privacy in existing financial systems (including Bitcoin), but sadly it no longer exists.
+There are [other resources](/other-resources/) for financial censorship and Bitcoin's fungibility issues.
+However, this site aims to aggregate the data and ultimately show the importance of striving for maximum financial privacy and truly fungible money in this increasingly surveilled world.